nemmusu/sc2-map-unlocker/README.md

 Once the operation is completed, a confirmation message will be displayed.

-## To use the script, install PyQt5 using pip, you can run the following command in your terminal:
+## To use the script, install PyQt5 using pip

+You can run the following command in your terminal:

 ```
 pip install pyqt5